History 110 -

 - Favored a strict interpretation of the Constitution - the central government had only the limited powers expressly assigned to it in the Constitution.

-Federalists (conservatives) - Led by Alexander Hamilton, Washington's Secretary of the Treasury, and supported primarily by upper class northern and mid-Atlantic businessmen and professionals.
+Federalists - Led by Alexander Hamilton, Washington's Secretary of the Treasury, who advocated for a strong central government and was supported primarily by upper class northern and mid-Atlantic businessmen and professionals.

-- Favored throwing out the Articles of Confederation and replacing it with the Constitution.
+- Favored throwing out the Articles of Confederation and replacing it with the Constitution - strong federal government.

 - Believed power should be vested in a strong central government that could help them retain the political and economic structure that had been created during colonization.

 - Distrusted small state governments that would be run by the masses of people who were not qualified for political office.